 Citizen Review Board

-The City of Cedar Rapids has launched a survey to seek feedback from residents as we work to establish the framework for an independent Citizen Review Board (CRB).
-Residents can take the survey through September 30, 2020.
+The City of Cedar Rapids launched a survey to seek feedback from residents as we work to establish the framework for an independent Citizen Review Board (CRB).
+The survey closed on September 30, 2020.

 What is a Citizen Review Board?